Chinese Tea Appreciation

 2.11 Ping Dan.
 Qing Dan.

-Right balance of flavours.
+Right balance of flavors.
 But too light and not strong enough.

 2.12 Shou Lian Xing